torcheeg/torcheeg/README.md

 ## Citation

-If you find this code useful for your research, please cite:
+If you find this project useful for your research, please cite:

 ```latex
 @article{zhang2024torcheeg,